 - Persimmon / 1 fruit = 8g carbs

 And there you have it!
 Picking and choosing from the top of this list is a great way to target high-carb paleo meals, or if you’re aiming for ketosis you can cut these out or exclusively eat from the bottom.

 Besides these go-to's, there are a few foods that are sources of everlasting debate in the paleo world.
 Let’s take a look...

 The answer: That depends.
 But if you do, you shouldn’t eat very much.

 Again, Paleo isn’t necessarily a low-carb diet, although many people end up eating fewer carbs because of it.
 People give white rice a hard time because it doesn’t offer much nutritional value besides energy, and while brown rice has more nutrients it also contains phytates that can irritate the bowel system.

 Purists will want to avoid rice since it’s still a grain, but you need to make this decision based on your lifestyle.
-Having a small side of rice before or after a tough workout could give you the energy you need to be consistent, and consistency is everything in health.
+Having a small side of rice before or after a tough workout could serve as a paleo carb source, giving you the energy you need to be consistent.
 Plus it’s a very cheap option, and it can offer a nice way to mitigate some of the higher costs of a paleo diet that come from relying more on meat and fish.

 Is Quinoa Paleo?

 Probably not.
 Sorry quinoa lovers.
 Even though quinoa isn’t technically a grain and is more closely related to spinach or beets, in order to make quinoa edible it has to be processed, which is exactly why paleo axes grains and legumes.

 They’re also avoided because they contain saponins, and lectins, among other anti-nutrients, which have been shown to be harmful to the lining of a person’s digestive system as well as their immune system.